merovex-archival/merovex.github.io/_posts/2011-08-05-when-friends-take-a-turn-for-the-worse.markdown

 image: 503020765_dd1efcf5fc-Friends.jpg
 author: Ben Wilson
 categories:
 - Writing
 - Diary
 - Postal Marines Series
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "Ben Wilson describes a shady deal."
+description: Ben Wilson describes a shady deal.
+tags:
+- Writing
+- Diary
+- Postal Marines Series
 ---
 Have you ever known somebody who turned out to be somebody else?
 Come to rely on that person, that go-to person, only to find out he had feet of clay?
 Sometimes that friend was never your friend, they were just setting you up for their advantage.
 I'm going to talk about a friend who did not betray me, but he let me down because I thought he was better than that.
 I'll call him Daniel for anonymity.
 This is his *true* story.
 <!-- more -->